Unleavened bread feast

 The Matzah and in the Lamb.

-Isaiah 53:5 gives the matzah a strong expression for what is figuratively described about the bread of suffering.
+Isaiah 53:5 gives the matzah a strong expression for what is figuratively described about the bread of Affliction.

 Let us walk in the new life